-In other areas of business development, Guangzhou YBDS had, on 21 March 2014, entered into an agency framework agreement with Aspire Information Technologies (Beijing) Co., Ltd. (卓望信息技術 (北京) 有限公司) ("Aspire") under which Guangzhou YBDS was appointed as Aspire's agent, on a non-exclusive basis, to promote and distribute Aspire's unified communications businesses, irrespective of whether such businesses are operated by Aspire or not, and provide relevant customer service and support thereunder in each province of the PRC.
-Aspire, an indirect subsidiary of Aspire Holdings Limited ("Aspire Holdings"), was established in 2004 to provide operation and support services for the value added data businesses of China Mobile and is responsible for the operation and support of the central portal monternet.
+In other areas of business development, Guangzhou YBDS had, on 21 March 2014, entered into an agency framework agreement (the "Agreement") with Aspire Information Technologies (Beijing) Co., Ltd. (卓望信息技術(北京)有限公司) ("Aspire") under which Guangzhou YBDS was appointed as Aspire's agent, on a non-exclusive basis, to promote and distribute Aspire's unified communications businesses, irrespective of whether such businesses are operated by Aspire or not, and provide relevant customer service and support thereunder in each province of the PRC for a term of one year.
+Aspire, an indirect subsidiary of Aspire Holdings Limited ("Aspire Holdings"), was established in 2004 to provide operation and support services for the value added data businesses of China Mobile and is responsible for the operation and support of the central portal monternet (移動夢網).
+The Agreement has automatically been renewed for a term of one year.

 Aspire Holdings, a direct non wholly-owned subsidiary of China Mobile, is the pioneer developer of data products and services for China Mobile.
-Aspire Holdings actively assists China Mobile to explore, expand, and facilitate businesses in areas of information and communication technology and the internet.
+Aspire Holdings actively assists China Mobile to explore, expand, and facilitate businesses in areas of information and communication technology and the Internet.
 It has developed various super-large business platforms such as Mobile Information Service Centre ("MISC") and Service Information Management System ("SIMS").
-Aspire also assists China Mobile in the operation and support of mobile newspaper and reading.
+Aspire also assists China Mobile in the operation and support of mobile data businesses such as mobile newspaper and mobile reading.
 In addition, through Personal Information Management ("PIM"), Aspire facilitates the development of China Mobile's 139 community, mobile micro-blog, and i-Contact under which its social network brand "Fetion" has a subscriber base of over 320 million registered users.
-Moreover, it has helped China Mobile to establish the first mobile market for carriers and the Center of Mobile Certificate Authority in the PRC.
+Moreover, it has helped China Mobile to establish the first mobile market (運營商移動應用商場) for carriers and the Center of Mobile Certificate Authority in the PRC.